ColdBox/coldbox-zero-to-hero/STEPS.md

 this.datasource = "soapbox";
 ```

-26. Play around grabbing data from the database using `qb`.
+26. Play around grabbing data from the database using queryExecute and  `qb` for bonus points.

 ```
 // handlers/Main.cfc